 By using a smart plug, for example, you can transform regular lamps into smart lamps and remotely control them when a diffuser is on in your house.
 For a DIY home automation project that you can quickly work on, installing a smart plugin, your home takes you several steps towards achieving a smart home.

 Another instance is to set your electric kettle to start boiling.
-You can do this for morning or afternoon through a WeMo outlet and the app on your smartphone while you are on other chores or activities.
+You can do this in the morning or afternoon through a WeMo outlet and the app on your smartphone while you are on other chores or activities.

 Even with this shortlist, you can see that home automation idea is abundant.
 From smart security to integrated entertainment systems, home automation makes our lives more straightforward and comfortable.
 We can now tell our light to turn off while driving home from work or see anybody standing at the door from anywhere.

 There are several other ideas in the home automation industry.
 The ones listed are perhaps the most popular and commonly used in our communities today.
 These areas are just the start of what we should expect to see from home automation in the future.